Karen Americans: Minnesota

-In 2017 the KOM claimed that there were over 17,000 Karen people in Minnesota (including those who had been resettled as refugees elsewhere and later moved to Minnesota) as well as 2,000 Karenni people.

 Ler Htoo was sworn in after graduating from the St. Paul Police Academy in Minnesota in 2014.
 Htoo is believed to be the first ever police officer of Karen ethnicity in the United States.

+The Saint Paul Public Library has commissioned and published two children's books in Karen because of the lack of these resources in the U.S. and the need within the city.
+The city of Saint Paul has the largest and fastest-growing population of Karen people in the U.S.

+Karen language classes are offered at multiple public schools in Minnesota, including four high schools in Saint Paul as of 2023 Karen language classes bear increased significance since the language was banned for 60 years in Myanmar.
+The classes at Saint Paul schools are believed to be the first Karen language classes at any public school in the US.
+Building on the popularity of the high school classes, Saint Paul started offering Karen language kindergarten classes at Wellstone Elementary School in 2024.

+Some Minnesota state resources are available in Karen, including hunting and fishing regulations and drivers' license exams.

+In 2022, Xia Gallery and Cafe in Saint Paul hosted a group exhibit titled “Window to the Soul: A Myanmar Group Exhibit” featuring Karen artists.

 New York

 Many of the major metropolitan areas of upstate New York have significant Karen populations.
 Estimates in 2010 put their numbers at 2,500 in Buffalo, 500 in Rochester, 4,000 in Utica and Rome and 1,000 in Albany.
-However more recent accounts put the number much higher, as of 2015 around 5,000 are now believed to be residing in Albany, while as of 2016 5,500 Karen and 1,200 Karenni are believed to live in Buffalo.
-Since 2006 a total of around 2,400 Karen refugees have settled in Syracuse as of 2017.
+However, more recent accounts put the number much higher.
+In 2015 around 5,000 ware believed to reside in Albany, while as of 2016 5,500 Karen and 1,200 Karenni were believed to live in Buffalo.
+From 2006 to 2017 a total of around 2,400 Karen refugees settled in Syracuse.
+A 2024 report said that more than 8,000 Karen lived in Utica.

 New York recognizes August as Karen American Heritage Month.

 Nebraska

-Karen refugees first started arriving in the Omaha metropolitan area around 2005, and as of 2013 an estimated 5,000 have settled in the area.
-Nebraska is believed to be the state with the third-highest Karen population after Minnesota and New York.
+Karen refugees first started arriving in the Omaha area around 2005, and as of 2013 an estimated 5,000 had settled in the area.
+Nebraska was believed to be the state with the third-highest Karen population after Minnesota and New York.